 The camera angle shooting up at The Joker as he beats Batman with a pipe is reflective of the graphic novel scene in the Batman series 'A Death In The Family', in which The Joker beats up Robin (Jason Todd) with a crowbar.

-In this film, despite his name, Joker only performs two actions that could pass for jokes...the pencil trick, and his faux-seductive greeting to Harvey Dent while in the nurse's outfit.
+In this film, despite his name, Joker only performs three actions that could pass for jokes...the smoke bomb in the bank, the pencil trick, and his faux-seductive greeting to Harvey Dent while in the nurse's outfit.
 [He also claps sardonically when Gordon is appointed Commissioner of Police, and throws his hands up in mock despair when the hospital he targets (Gotham General) doesn't immediately go up in flames.]

 All of the main action in this film takes place over nine days and nights, by far the shortest time span of the Dark Knight Trilogy (Batman Begins (2005) takes place over decades, and The Dark Knight Rises (2012) - even when removing the flashbacks that elongate its time span to decades - still covers many months within the main action).
 The only scenes in the film that are implied to take place outside of these nine days and nights are the brief flash-forwards in the final scene of Harvey Dent's funeral (which would probably not take place for at least one week) and Gordon breaking the bat signal.
 The "day" with the most screen time in the film is the final day, which covers forty-eight minutes (a full third of the total runtime).
 Furthermore, unlike the other films of the trilogy, which contain copious flashbacks, this film only contains one flashback, when Harvey Dent remembers flipping his coin to Rachel while lying in his hospital bed.
 With that flashback, The Dark Knight not only becomes the only film in the trilogy where Bruce Wayne does not have a flashback, but also the only film where the content of the flashback references a previous scene within the film's main action.
 The flashbacks of the other films all either reference moments that take place outside of the film's main action (e.g. a flashback to Wayne's childhood), or moments that, while being part of the main action, are shown for the first time in the flashback.